Cooch Behar: Sagar Dighi

 Sagardighi is one of the "Great Ponds" in the heart of Cooch Behar, West Bengal.
-The name means an ocean-like pond, exaggerated in view of its great significance.
-As well as being popular with people, it also attracts migratory birds each winter.
-It is surrounded by many important administrative buildings, like District Magistrates Office, Administrative Building of North Bengal State Transport Corporation, BSNL's DTO Office on the West; Office of the Superintendent of Police, District Library, Municipality Building on the South, Office of BLRO, State Bank of India's Cooch Behar Main Branch and many other on the East and RTO office, Foreigner's registration office, District Court etc. on the North.
-Most of such buildings are remnants of royal heritage.
+The name means an ocean-like pond, exaggerated given its great significance.
+As well as being popular with people, it attracts migratory birds each winter.
+It is surrounded by many important administrative buildings, like the District Magistrates Office, the Administrative Building of North Bengal State Transport Corporation, BSNL's DTO Office in the West; the Office of the Superintendent of Police, the District Library, the Municipality Building in the South, the Office of BLRO, the State Bank of India's Cooch Behar Main Branch and many others in the East, the RTO office, the Foreigner's registration office, the District Court in the North and others.
+Most of these buildings are remnants of royal heritage.

 Transport

-Rickshaws, auto-rickshaws, and Totos are the most widely available public transport in Cooch Behar town.
-Most of Cooch Behar's residents stay within a few kilometers of the town center and have their own vehicles, mostly motorcycles, and bicycles.
+Road

+Cooch Behar is very well connected by road to neighbouring areas, other cities of West Bengal and the rest of the country.
+Cooch Behar is a major roadway junction after Siliguri towards Northeast India and Bangladesh.
+NH-17 crosses through the heart of the city, connecting Assam and North Bengal.
+Apart from this, state highways including SH-16 and SH-12A, pass through Cooch Behar, connecting different places in West Bengal.

+Bus service

+North Bengal State Transport Corporation (NBSTC), a state government-run transport corporation headquartered in Cooch Behar, runs regular bus service to most places in West Bengal.
+Private buses are also available, which operate from bus stops or designated pick-up spots to various tows in Assam, Bihar, and West Bengal.
+City services from NBSTC are also available for riders to commute from different parts of a city.